hassantarabai/SynMap_helper_scripts/README.md

 ### **invert_fasta.py & invert_gff.py**

 - **invert_fasta.py:** This script inverts nucleotide sequences in a multi-contig FASTA file by generating their reverse complement.
 - **invert_gff.py:** This script prepares a GFF file with inverted coordinates.
-It requires an input GFF file along with the associated nucleotide FASTA file to correctly compute the inverted positions and strands.
+It requires an input GFF3 file along with the associated nucleotide FASTA file to correctly compute the inverted positions and strands.

 Both scripts rely on [Biopython](https://biopython.org/) for functionality.